Published: December 16, 2020

-First of all, you can take payment from users.
-Here you can’t really increase prices for dishes like it in the business model for restaurants since you’re not the one who sets them.
+First of all, you can take payments from users.
+Here you can’t really increase prices for dishes like in the business model for restaurants since you’re not the one who sets them.

 Thus, you need to charge a certain fee for delivery.
-It can be either flat or floating rate.
+It can either be flat rate or floating rate.

-If you choose a floating fee, the price can depend on:
+If you choose floating rate, the price can depend on: